din-s/power-bi-mortage-application-dashboard/README.md

-# Global Bank- Mortage Load Application Tracker
+# Global Bank- Mortage Loan Application Tracker

 In this project I have created multi-page Power BI Dashbaord to help Global bank with crucial Business decisions and calculate the mortage loan application scores to decrease the response time for applications.